jeffqchen/PSone-Filament-LCD-Backlight-Mod/README.md

 ----------
 ## Modding Backlight Assembly

-Solder TWO flexible filament LEDs in series with a 60mm wire.
-The polarity of the LED strips does matter.
+Solder TWO flexible filament LEDs in series with a 60mm-long wire.
+The polarity of the LED strips is important and requires attention.

 <img src="./Pics/led.jpg" width=600>